Is A Residential Self Cleaning Toilet Good For A Primary Bathroom?

 As the technology continues to evolve and enter the market, prices will come down and manufacturers will offer more options.
 One technology that is being explored is biometrics.
 In the future, biometric features could analyze waste to provide the early diagnosis for diseases like colon or prostate cancer, diabetes and more.
 Manufacturers are also exploring the technology to address older users, bedridden patients, and disabled children.

-If you're renovating your master bathroom, take a look at smart toilet technology and self cleaning toilets.
+If you're remodeling your primary bathroom, take a look at smart toilet technology and self cleaning toilets.
 Speak with your designer at Forward Design Build Remodel about your options.
-A smart toilet can cost a little more, but if you're creating a spa-like master bath, it's a technology that can really improve your quality of life!
+A smart toilet can cost a little more, but if you're creating a spa-like primary bath, it's a technology that can really improve your quality of life!